noct-lang/noct/spec/noct-spec.rst

 A function attribute modifies the generation and execution of a function.
 The same counts for methods.

-- `cconst`: Compile time function, will not generate any runtime code.
+- `comptime`: Compile time function, will not generate any runtime code.

 .. code-block::

     func-attribute = compiler-attribute
                    | user-def-attribute
-                   | 'cconst';
+                   | 'comptime';

 Parameter attributes
 ````````````````````